docker-solr/docker-solr/README.md

 In the web UI if you click on "Core Admin" you should now see the "gettingstarted" core.

-If you want to load some example data:
+If you want to load some of the example data that is included in the container:

 ```console
 $ docker exec -it --user=solr my_solr bin/post -c gettingstarted example/exampledocs/manufacturers.xml